Administrator

 LEROY Frédéric

 LEROY Frédéric graduated as a Bioengineer (Ghent University, 1998) and obtained a PhD in Applied Biological Sciences at the Vrije Universiteit Brussel (VUB, 2002), where he now holds a professorship in food science and (bio)technology.
-His research deals with animal source foods, food processing, nutrition, and interdisciplinary 'food studies'.
+His research deals with animal source foods, food processing, fermentation, nutrition, and interdisciplinary 'food studies'.
 He is a member of academic non-profit societies, i.e., the Belgian Association of Meat Science and Technology (BAMST, president), Belgian Society for Food Microbiology (BSFM, president), and Belgian Nutrition Society (BNS).
 On a non-remunerated basis, he also serves on the Scientific Board of the World Farmers' Organization (WFO) and FAO/COAG Sub-Committee on Livestock.
-Leroy is one of the founders of the Dublin Declaration of the Societal Role of Livestock.
-In 2022, he was the recipient of the prestigious award of the European Federation of Animal Science (EAAP), acknowledging his research activities and international recognition within the animal sciences.
+Leroy is one of the founders of the 2022 Dublin Declaration of the Societal Role of Livestock, and the 2024 Denver Call for Action.
+He was the recipient of the yearly award of the European Federation of Animal Science (EAAP) in 2022, acknowledging his research activities and international recognition within the animal sciences, and also received the 2025 American Meat Science Association (AMSA) Reciprocal Meat Conference (RMC) International Lectureship Award for his ‘internationally recognized contributions to the field of meat science and technology, and active leadership and promotion of international activities that foster cooperation and open communication, and the dissemination of knowledge for the benefit of society’.

 His CoI declaration can be read here.